jhunkeler/astroconda/source/installation.rst

 `anaconda.org <https://anaconda.org>`_ repositories to this file may affect the stability of AstroConda's run-time environment.

-Use a plain-text editor to append the following to $HOME/.condarc:

 .. code-block:: sh

-    channels:
-      - astroconda
-      - defaults
+    $ conda config --add channels astroconda
+    # Writes changes to ~/.condarc

 Install AstroConda
 ==================

-Now that conda is configured to pull from our repository, you may now go ahead and install the ``astroconda`` meta-package.
+Now that Conda is configured to pull from our repository, you may now go ahead and install the ``astroconda`` meta-package.

 .. code-block:: sh